Open a Data Engineering view

 Open from the Analysis ribbon tab

-You can also access a Data Engineering view from the Analysis ribbon tab.
+To open a Data Engineering view from the Analysis ribbon tab, complete the following steps:

 1. Select the layer in the Contents pane.